rd3b/venue-find/README.md

 See `SECURITY.md` for reporting vulnerabilities.

 ### License
-Copyright © 2025 venue-find.
+Copyright © 2025 Erland Events.
 All rights reserved.